Associate for Membership and Operations

 Sarah-Keel is a full-time member of the family ministries team, where she focuses on coordinating programs for and ministering to students in grades 4 through 8.
 You’ll see her often out in the community—on the sidelines, in the stands, and sitting with students at the local hot spots.
 A Richmond native, Sarah-Keel grew up an active member of St. Stephen’s.
 She is a 2011 graduate of Douglas Freeman High School and a 2015 graduate of James Madison University, where she earned her B.S. in hospitality management.
 In high school, Sarah-Keel served on the Diocesan Parish Youth Ministries Committee, a select group of teenagers who lead retreat weekends for youth.
 During her college years, she volunteered regularly with St. Stephen’s youth ministry, helping to lead a trip to New York City, a ski weekend at Wintergreen, and the children’s program for our annual parish retreat at Shrine Mont.

 Kyle J. Dosier

-Kyle originally joined the staff of St. Stephen’s in 2011 as a sexton, and his careful attention is evident in the set-ups for the Celtic service and Compline.
-More recently, Kyle added to his duties serving as assistant manager for our farmers market.
+Kyle originally joined the staff of St. Stephen’s in 2011 as a sexton and now he serves as assistant manager for our farmers market.
 Kyle has been involved in growing food, teaching gardening and cooking classes, and advocating for fresh and local food options for much of his adult life.
 You can often see him around town playing Indonesian music with Gamelan Raga Kusuma.